tanbro/redis_func_cache/README.md

 [bson]: https://bsonspec.org/ "BSON, short for Bin­ary JSON, is a bin­ary-en­coded seri­al­iz­a­tion of JSON-like doc­u­ments."
 [msgpack]: https://msgpack.org/ "MessagePack is an efficient binary serialization format."
-[yaml]: https://yaml.org/ "YAML is a human-friendly data serialization language for all programming languages."

 [uv]: https://docs.astral.sh/uv/ "An extremely fast Python package and project manager, written in Rust."
 [pre-commit]: https://pre-commit.com/ "A framework for managing and maintaining multi-language pre-commit hooks."